astropy/astroquery/docs/gaia/gaia.rst

 Gaia TAP+ server provides two access modes:

 * Public: this is the standard TAP access.
-A user can execute ADQL queries and upload tables to be used in a query 'on-the-fly' (these tables will be removed once the query is executed).
+A user can execute ADQL queries and upload votables to be used in a query 'on-the-fly' (these tables will be removed once the query is executed).
 The results are available to any other user and they will remain in the server for a limited time.